If the intro is too technical for you, just skip to the second part.

 Venus is neutral to Jupiter, but Jupiter dislikes Venus.
 Here we see an example of how Venus is actually more benfically inclined than even Jupiter.
 Sensuality, love and peace can see the value in philosophical, religious and moral things – and can therefore tolerate the rest that comes with it.
 Thus you have a lot of wonderful works of art sponsored by religion.
 But there are probably even more such wondrous works that have been censored by religion.
 Because though the artist tolerates religion, religion dislikes the artist and expresses that in censorship.

 We have already discussed all the relationships pertaining to Mars, except his relationship to Jupiter and Saturn.
-Both of them are reciprocal relationships.
-Mars and Jupiter are friends with one another – and Mars and Saturn are mutual enemies.
-Regarding Mars and Jupiter, energy and passion needs guidance (Jupiter) and it knows it.
+Mars and Jupiter are friends with one another: energy and passion needs guidance (Jupiter) and it knows it.
 Also Mars being the enforcing agents (police and military) Jupiter is a sort of orders to enforce, morality.
 So there is mutual friendship.
-Between Mars and Saturn, Saturn is the anti-authority and there is no common ground (or at least very insufficient common ground) to make any sort of friendship or even tolerance between them.
+Between Mars and Saturn, Saturn is the anti-authority and so dislikes the enforcement and command tendency of Mars.
+But Mars somewhat appreciates the tenacity and practicality of Saturn, in whose sign he exalts.
+So Mars is neutral towards Saturn.

 We have expressed every relationship of Jupiter except his mutual neutrality with Saturn.
 Saturn – finality and Jupiter – religion/morality are locked in a relationship they can’t get out of despite everything else about them being opposite.
 Therefore they tolerate one another.